MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migrate-exo-policy-to-unified-dlp.md

 > If you do not delete or deactivate the source policy in the EAC before you set the Compliance center version to **Enforce** both sets of policies will be attempting to enforce actions and you will receive duplicate events. ***This is an unsupported configuration.***

-The migration wizard only migrates EXO policies, not Exchange mail flow rules.
+The migration wizard only migrates EXO policies and associated mail flow rules.
+Standalone Exchange mail flow rules aren't migrated.

 ## Migration workflow